Sadiakbar/fintechboot/Assignment/Homework1.md

 As highlighted earlier, Borrowell is considered one of the significant online lenders present in Canada today.
 By offering free credit scores, education, and weekly credit monitoring to its subscribers, Borrowell targets a simple objective of helping Canadians make better decisions about their credit.

 As quoted by one of the founders, "In talking to consumers every day, we came to realize that many Canadians don't know their current credit score or how to improve it," said Andrew Graham, CEO, Borrowell.
 He further added, "The reality is that lenders across the country use credit scores to decide who qualifies for loans and at what price.
-By providing Canadians with their scores and educational resources on how to improve them, Canadians will have better options when it comes to accessing credit (Borrowell, 2021)."
+By providing Canadians with their scores and educational resources on how to improve them, Canadians will have better options when it comes to accessing credit." <sup>[2](#myfootnote2)</sup>

 Thus, Borrowell is not only aiming to target the problem of creating more credit awareness, but with the adaptation of automated network and data, it can offer solutions in the form of products such as loans, savings accounts, and other financial tools tailored to each customer's unique goals and credit profile.
 Borrowell, unlike payday lenders, serves good credit Canadians who may be looking for better alternatives to high interest credit cards and inconvenient bank loans.
 Borrowell has already attracted around 1.6 million subscribers and average monthly website traffic of 1.5 million visitors.
 The digital lending platform has a market size valued at USD 4.87 billion in 2020 and is expected to expand at a compound annual growth rate (CAGR) of 24.0% from 2021 to 2028.